 Arts Council England – Small Capital Grants

 Grants of £10,000 to £500,000 for UK registered charities to support the performing or visual arts and for projects that facilitate the acquisition of knowledge and learning.
 Both capital and revenue costs will be considered.
+The Capital Projects programme has been suspended until July 2021, whereupon it will consider major new building projects that have not started before July 2021.

 Charles Hayward Foundation